vasil-sd/cpp-row-types/README.md

 5. Full support of dependent types.

 ### From engineering point of view:
-1. Rework and improve type coercion part.
+1. DONE Rework and improve type coercion part.
 2. Separate types, their representation and their storage.
    This opens whole new world of using data types in code, where code can be abstracted even from representation of data types.
    Think of code, which does not care if numbers represented as 32bit uints, or as strings of decimal digits, or as numbers in residue number system.